 Some Reasons for Co-Occurring Disorders

-Why are substance abuse disorders and ED so frequently co-occurring?
+Why are substance abuse disorders and eating disorders so frequently co-occurring?
 There are a handful of contributors.
 On a physical level, both substance abuse and ED involve similar regions of the brain, such as its reward pathways and stress responses.
 There’s also the complementary aspects of the two disorders, as substances like cocaine and amphetamine are used for weight control and appetite suppression purposes.

 Also contributing to these disorders’ tendency to co-occurrence is what the medical community calls “overlapping genetic variabilities.”
 What this means is that personality traits like impulsiveness, anxiety, and low self-esteem are often connected to both disorders.
 There’s also a high probability that both disorders stem from what the medical community calls “overlapping environmental triggers” such as a traumatic event in the person’s past.

-Because of these overlapping characteristics, it is necessary to diagnose and treat both the substance abuse disorder and the ED at the same time.
+Because of these overlapping characteristics, it is necessary to diagnose and treat both the substance abuse disorder and the eating disorder at the same time.
 But treatment is tricky, as there is a tendency among patients that the disorders work in a kind of tandem–just as the symptoms of one condition recede, symptoms of the other come to the fore.

 Understanding the nature of the addictive behavior, and getting at its underlying cause, is the most effective way to treat co-occurring disorders.
-JourneyPure at Whitestone provides dual diagnosis treatment to address co-occurring mental health issues and root out the underlying triggers that are causing these behaviors.
+JourneyPure provides dual diagnosis treatment to address co-occurring mental health issues and root out the underlying triggers that are causing these behaviors.
 Care goes beyond just addiction cessation to offer practical coping skills, as well as imparting the values of good nutrition, exercise, social connectivity and spiritual grounding.

-Treatment at JourneyPure At The River
+Eating Disorder Treatment at JourneyPure At The River